Die 7 größten Herausforderungen im B2B E-Commerce

 Online trade in the business-to-business (B2B) sector has long since arrived.
 B2B and e-commerce now go hand in hand.
 One in five retailers generates its revenue through online sales.

-The future of B2B e-commerce looks excellent.
-People's changing shopping behavior is not stopping in the corporate sector.
-Those who already offer digital shopping options or have set the course for digital today have perfect chances for a successful future.
+The future of B2B commerce looks excellent.
+People's changing shopping behavior is not stopping at the corporate sector either.
+Those who already offer digital purchasing options today or have set the course for digital have perfect opportunities for a successful future.

-Regardless of whether you are already active in online commerce in the B2B sector or are just getting started - the potential is great.
-However, B2B e-commerce does come with some challenges.
-We'll show you the 5 biggest challenges and what benefits you can derive from online trade with corporate customers.
+Regardless of whether you are already active in online B2B commerce or just want to get started - the potential is huge.
+However, B2B eCommerce is associated with a number of challenges.
+We show you the 5 biggest challenges and the benefits you can gain from online retail with corporate customers.

 If you would like to get started in B2B trade, we would be happy to support you.
 Contact us without any obligation and we will support you in word and deed.